lukahhcm/Awesome_Environment_Scaling/README.md

 In the feedback stage, the environment assesses the trajectories collected during task execution and generates feedback signals for subsequent RL training.
 Scaling at this stage focuses on how feedback is provided, including its frequency and richness (density and granularity), its level of automation (automation), as well as how objectively and reliably it is delivered (objectivity and robustness).

 ### ➤ Density Scaling
+*The density of feedback refers to how frequently evaluative signals are provided, typically including trajectory-level outcome-based rewards and step-level process-based rewards.*

 Outcome-based Rewards
 - [VerlTool: Towards Holistic Agentic Reinforcement Learning with Tool Use](https://arxiv.org/abs/2509.01055) ![](https://img.shields.io/badge/abs-2025.09-red)
 - [Agent-RLVR: Training Software Engineering Agents via Guidance and Environment Rewards](https://arxiv.org/abs/2506.11425) ![](https://img.shields.io/badge/abs-2025.06-red)